 It’s important to note that while Seoul’s mad bustling style may seem intimidating at first, its many points of interest are easily accessible thanks to the city’s transport system.
 Seoul Metropolitan Subway covers an expansive area, with each line designated a colour.
 Subway signs are in Korean, English and Chinese, making travel easy and convenient.
 That said, it is the wise tourist who avoids the subway during rush hour.

-By Joungmin Anna Park and Stephanie Dargon Luce
+Guest blog by Joungmin Anna Park and Stephanie Dargon Luce

 Things to do in Insadong

 This area of Seoul is popular with locals and tourists alike and is home to dozens of tea shops like Shin Old Tea House, where patrons sit on cushions on the floor.
 Known for its extensive tea list and old-world charm, this traditional Korean tea house is hidden away in one of the many alleys snaking through Insadong.

 Insadong is peppered with art galleries, souvenir stores, and is home to some of the tastiest food vendors in all of Seoul.
 While in the area, be sure to give the delicious honey and sesame sweet known as Kings Dessert a try.
 If you have an affinity for shopping, then you will enjoy perusing Ssamzie-gil Market on Inadong’s main road.
 With over seventy shops filled with ceramics, furniture and one-of-a-kind clothing, this is the place for finding a hidden gem.